TABLE OF CONTENTS

-(a) Food, clothing, household and personal hygiene supplies, rent, mortgage payments, property taxes, utilities (e.g., electricity, gas, fuel, telephone, water), insurance (e.g., vehicle—one or two allowable, life, accident, and health), expenses for one or two vehicles (e.g., loan payments with the date each will be paid off, gas, oil, maintenance), transportation expenses not included under vehicle expenses, and creditor payments (e.g., credit card debt or other debt made in monthly installments).
+(a) Food, clothing, household and personal hygiene supplies, rent, mortgage payments, property taxes, utilities (e.g., electricity, gas, fuel, telephone, water), insurance (e.g., auto, life, accident, and health), vehicle — one or two allowable, expenses for one or two vehicles (e.g., loan payments with the date each will be paid off, gas, oil, maintenance), transportation expenses not included under vehicle expenses, and creditor payments (e.g., credit card debt or other debt made in monthly installments).

 (b) Medical, hospitalization and similar expenses not reimbursed by insurance or other sources.

 (c) Church and charitable contributions made on a regular basis.
 This does not include large one-time gifts made after receipt of the preliminary notice of the overpayment.

 (d) Miscellaneous expenses (e.g., haircuts, newspapers) not to exceed $200 per month.

 If the PA makes a finding that a type of expense is ordinary and necessary, it does not necessarily mean that the amount is ordinary and necessary.
 The burden is on the claimant to show that the expenses are reasonable and needed for a legitimate purpose.

 If the PA determines that the amount of certain expenses is not ordinary and necessary, particularly regarding significant expenses for food, clothing, and vehicles, the PA must state in writing the reasons for the finding.
 The finding must be supported by rationale, which may include reference to recognized research data (such as current statistics from BLS) that show that the claimant’s expenses exceed the average or range of expenses for the general population relevant to the claimant’s circumstances.